 By Wayne W Dyer

 One day my whole life changed after reading two books, Your Erroneous Zones & Pulling Your Own Strings by Doctor Wayne Dyer.
-After I read these two books, I finally decided to embark on a long journey to reclaim my self-esteem, and learn how to love myself.
+After I read these two books, I quickly decided to end my toxic marriage.
+I then embarked on a long journey to discover how to reclaim my self-esteem, and be able to love myself.

 Men Who Hate Women

 & The Women Who Love Them